FastestChecker

 2. StormFiber & Nayatel Speed Test

 StormFiber and Nayatel are premier FTTH (Fiber-to-the-Home) providers in metropolitan areas like Karachi, Lahore, Islamabad, and Rawalpindi.
 They offer highly symmetrical upload and download speeds, making them perfect for digital creators.
+Testing these connections should yield close to 95% of your advertised package bandwidth.

 3. 4G Mobile Data (Jazz, Zong, Telenor, Ufone)